Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning: Supplemental Material

-\begin{example}[Bounded optimality loss given non-disparate costs] Let agents have 2 features ($d = 2$).
+To supplement Table \ref{tab:convex_bounds} bounds, one may consider the following numerical examples. \begin{example}[Bounded optimality loss given non-disparate costs] Let agents have 2 features ($d = 2$).
 Cost is non-disparate and changing either feature requires unit cost, so $A_g = \mathbf{I}_2$.
 Features do not have any causal flow between one another, so $C = \mathbf{I}_2$.
 The first feature is desirable, while the 2nd feature is slightly less so, $\Pi_D: diag(1, 3/4)$.
 Agents come from a feature distribution that results in $\Pi_1:= diag(1,0)$ and $\Pi_2:= diag(0,1)$.
 Finally $\bw^\star = (1/2,1/2)$.
-Using the fairness constraint of Example \ref{ex:l1}, how much social welfare or accuracy is lost in Stackelberg equilibrium?
+Using the fairness constraint of Example \ref{ex:l1}, how much accuracy is lost in Stackelberg equilibrium?

 By Corollary \ref{cor:polyhedron_no_cost_asy}, if $\beta \leq 3/4$, this satisfies Property \ref{property:polyhedron}.
 Thus using the polyhedral construction of Lemma \ref{lem:calW_polyhedron} and the bound in Table \ref{tab:convex_bounds}, accuracy loss is bounded: